amrlabib/javascript-essentials/classes-objects.md

 person1.printName(); //Amr Labib
-engineer.printName();//Amr Labib  ---> this method is inherited from base class Person engineer.printNameWithJob();//Amr Labib, Software Engineer  ---> this method is inherited from person1.printNameWithJob(); //Uncaught TypeError: person1.printNameWithJob is not a function --> because printNameWithJob is defined in subclass only
+engineer.printName();//Amr Labib  ---> this method is inherited from base class Person engineer.printNameWithJob();//Amr Labib, Software Engineer  ---> this method is defined in subclass only person1.printNameWithJob(); //Uncaught TypeError: person1.printNameWithJob is not a function --> because printNameWithJob is defined in subclass only

 ```